 The BBC's Sound Of...
 2017 winner became the first unsigned act to pick up the gong.
 She's been working hard since, telling NME in November last year that she's been wanting to "get the sound right".

 The electronic demons are returning in 2018 with their seventh studio album, possibly eyeing a seventh Number 1 on the Official Albums Chart.
 No pressure lads.
-Liam, Keith and Maxim are on the move, signing a fresh deal with BMG, and the band describe their new pals as "great guys who totally understand our band" who they're ready to "make some noise" with.
+Liam, Keith and Maxim are on the move, signing a fresh deal with BMG, and have debuted some new material at live shows, but there's no confirmation of release date yet.

 Zayn had a pretty good 2017, building anticipation for his second solo album.
 He kicked off with fresh tropical house-inspired Still Got Time and later released enlisted Sia to guest on Dusk Till Dawn, which became the longest-reigning Top 10 hit on the Official Chart for any One Direction member.